photoprism/photoprism-docs/docs/developer-guide/database/index.md

 # Database Schema

+!!! example ""
-*Note that this schema description is for illustrative purposes only, e.g. to generate visual relationship diagrams.
-It should not be used to update or replace an existing production database.*
+    This schema description is **for illustrative purposes only**, e.g. to generate visual relationship diagrams.
+It should not be used to update or replace an existing production database.

 ## Entity Relationships

 ↪ [Entity-Relationship Diagram](schema.md)

-##  Mermaid.js Markup
+## Mermaid Diagram Markup

-[Mermaid](https://mermaid-js.github.io/) lets you create diagrams and visualizations using text and code.
+With [Mermaid.js](https://mermaid-js.github.io/) you can create visual diagrams from this markup file:

 ↪ [mariadb.mmd](https://github.com/photoprism/photoprism/blob/develop/internal/entity/schema/mariadb.mmd)